stackbittest/web-site-stackbit-scratch/README.md

 However, Gatsby's "data cascade," if you will, can be pretty complex to set up in a way that achieves the goal one is aiming for, and this was no exception.

 I was not able to click on a piece of data within my Stackbit Studio inline preview and be jumped to the appropriate part of the sidebar.
 I had to find it myself in the sidebar.

+---

+## Misc notes

+Gatsby magic folders _(`/src/pages/xyzzy/*.md` is one and will result in `example.com/xyzzy/*` patterns -- although note that `/src/pages/about.js` will be `example.com/about`, so be careful)_:  https://www.gatsbyjs.com/docs/reference/gatsby-project-structure/

+Gatsby URL generation from data:  you only need to hand-code setting a slug-like thing from a filename in `gatsby-node.js` if you're using `.md` files and the front matter doesn't already have the data you're looking for.
+If you're using a headless CMS, of course you bothered to put a slug-like thing into the data, so you can also just "read the data."  https://www.gatsbyjs.com/docs/tutorial/part-seven/

+Jekyll local-machine build/serve:  `bundle exec jekyll build`, `bundle exec jekyll serve`